13 ways to build an email list for your business

 The benefits of using email marketing are numerous – emails are incredibly fast, they allow for segmenting and customizing the message for different groups of customers, are less obtrusive than cold phone calls and are very cheap, perfect for even tiniest businesses with a very tight budget!

-Need an efficient way to generate leads, have more sales, keep your customers informed about your brand and keep your customers happy?
+Need an efficient way to generate leads, increase sales, keep your customers informed about your brand and keep your customers happy?
 There’s nothing better than email marketing!

 What is more, email marketing has an incredible ROI – over 4x higher than other marketing formats including social media!
 In the UK, for every one pound spent on email marketing you can get 38 pounds back; in the US, it’s even $44!.